muralindiablog/awscloudlayout/README.md

 # awscloudlayout
-AWS Cloud layout using Terraform
+AWS Cloud layout using Terraform.
+The codes are in dev branch.
+Njoy!.